Children's Aid Foundation

 Cents to The Cause

 |$200k - $250k||0|

 |$80k - $120k||4|

 About Children's Aid Foundation:

-This charity report is an update that is being reviewed by CAF.
+This charity report is an update that has been sent to Children’s Aid Foundation for review.
 Changes and edits may be forthcoming.

 Summary Financial StatementsAll figures in $000s